jprivet-dev/monolog-bundle-dynamic-config-node-with-app-for-testing/README.md

   - View the entire node hierarchy at a glance.
 - How?
   - Do not retrieve child nodes to enrich in a variable.
-  - Provide the ability to enrich a child node directly in the configuration chain (with the `addConfiguration()`, `template()`, or `callable()` methods).
+  - Provide the ability to enrich a child node directly in the configuration chain (with the `addConfiguration()`, `template()`, or `closure()` methods).
   - If the `Config` component builders are limited, extend them to the bare minimum.

-### Reuse part of the `MonologBundle` configuration
+### Reuse part of the MonologBundle configuration

 - Why?
-  - `MonologBundle` is a very rich bundle and has already covered a good portion of the configuration and validation subtleties of the various handlers.
+  - **MonologBundle** is a very rich bundle and has already covered a good portion of the configuration and validation subtleties of the various handlers.
-  - If integrating the original `MonologBundle` configurations remains easy, then this will mean that...:
+  - If integrating the original **MonologBundle** configurations proves straightforward, this indicates that:
     - we will be able to rely on common configuration practices and make them easier for developers to understand.
     - we will be able to easily evolve and adapt the configurations.
     - we will be able to save a lot of time restructuring the configuration of the 46 handlers.